akayasha/learn-crud-quarkus/README.md

 License
 -------

 This project is licensed under the MIT License.
-See the LICENSE file for details.

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML``   vbnetCopyEdit  This is the corrected and fully formatted version in Markdown.
+See the LICENSE ``  This is the corrected and fully formatted version in Markdown.
 You can now copy and paste this into your `README.md` file in your repository.
 Let me know if you need any further adjustments!   ``